 It's not every day that a secular humanist information source rips into a secular philosophy that promotes secular atheism.
 That in and of itself speaks volumes.
 Nonetheless, RatonalWiki offers some choice words on Ayn Rand's philosophy, “Objectivism has not met wide acceptance in academia.
 When they bother to comment on it at all, academic philosophers usually dismiss it as a rather juvenile imitation of a real philosophy.”
 RationalWiki is not the Rosetta Stone of academic authority, but they do bring up some valid points, some of which I had already raised.

 There are a number of reasons why a person would be justified in rejecting Ayn Rand’s Objectivism.
+Three Achilles heels stand out.
 First, it promotes an extremely warped value system that is simply untenable for society.
 Therefore, it may be rejected for pragmatic reasons.
 Second, it stands in conflict with valid science.
-Third, when its propositions are examined they are riddled with logical fallacies, especially with regard to Rand's primacy argument.
+Third, when its propositions are examined, they are riddled with logical fallacies, especially with regard to Rand's primacy argument.

 I. Pragmatic Considerations Refute Objectivism